 Even though physicists now estimate that "ordinary matter" (that is, atoms and molecules) accounts for no more than 4-5% of all known energy in the known universe (they call this ordinary matter "baryonic matter"), baryonic matter has a lot to tell us about the nature of God.
 And this baryonic matter is what chemists really "get."

 A number of physicists these days are pulling out all the stops to try to find a unified theory of nature.
 (Hence the construction of the multi-billion dollar Large Hadron Collider).
-But, you know, for my part, as a chemist and as a mystic, I'm wary of anyone in any field who starts to look for a simple unified theory about anything.
+But, you know, for my part, as a student of chemistry and as a mystic, I'm wary of anyone in any field who starts to look for a simple unified theory of anything.
 This smacks of monism, the longstanding religious belief that when you get to the very heart of Creation, there exists only a singular, undifferentiated, divine "oneness."
-Plato's middle writings, such as Phaedrus (247c), speak of this colourless, shapeless, all-inclusive oneness, and many neo-Platonic Christian mystics have followed suit in the monism department.
+Plato's middle writings, such as Phaedrus (247c), speak of this colourless, shapeless, all-inclusive oneness.
+Many neo-Platonic Christian mystics have followed suit in the monism department.

 Needless to say, I'm not a monistic or apophatic mystic.